-As moms, being your spouse’s biggest cheerleader is essential to help your husband be the best dad possible.
+As wives, being your spouse’s biggest cheerleader is essential to help your husband be the best dad possible.
 But what happens when you’re not sure how to go about it?
-Today on the blog, we have you covered.
-Our guest Lori Schumaker shares 11 ways to encourage and uplift your husband in his role as a father.
+Our guest, Lori Schumaker, shares 11 ways to encourage and uplift your husband in his role as a father.
 Lori’s insight can help you boost your husband’s parenting success.

 Lori Schumaker offers a beacon of hope at her website LoriSchumaker.com—unveiling a hope-filled life.
 Through her writing, Lori illuminates our paths and gives us the courage to live a more fulfilled life.
 She has a beautiful way of bringing our struggles to light, sprinkling them with hope, and showing us how to find solace in the arms of God.